Captive Desert Tortoise Diet

 Native plant seeds can be purchased at the Arizona Native Plant Society website or by inquiring about native plants at a local nursery.
 Plants meant for your tortoise to graze on must be planted inside the enclosure in sufficient quantity to allow daily grazing.

 When dark greens and acceptable produce are offered, they should be clean, fresh, and chopped into pieces small enough for the tortoise to eat.
-Lettuce provides little nutrition and should be avoided entirely.
+Iceberg lettuce provides little nutrition and should be avoided entirely.
+Foods should be served on a dish or feeding platform to prevent ingestion of gravel or sand, which can cause gastrointestinal irritation or impaction.

 Foods to Avoid